cjb/codex-blackboard/README.md

 The latter option is easier, and automatically downloads the correct version of meteor and all its dependencies, based on the contents of `codex-blackboard/.meteor/release`.
-Simply cross your finger, trust in the meteor devs, and do:
+Simply cross your fingers, trust in the meteor devs, and do:

     $ curl https://install.meteor.com | /bin/sh